karo-electronics/welcome/uboot/uboot_command-listing.md

 # Command Listing

-This list of available commands in U-Boot, is comprised from **all** TX COM variants and thus can include commands that are either specific to a modules of:
+This list of available commands in U-Boot, is comprised from **all** TXCOM variants and thus can include commands that are either specific to a modules
+of:

+* The same COM variant: NAND or eMMC
 * The same SOC family: i.MX50 -> i.MX51 & i.MX53
-* The same COM variant: NAND or eMMC

-and hence are not applicable to all TX COM.
-Please use the command `help` to see the list appropriate to the used TX COM.
+and hence are not applicable to all TXCOM.
+Please use the command `help` to see the list appropriate to the used TXCOM.

 |   Command    | Description                                                  |
 |:------------:|:-------------------------------------------------------------|
 | `?`          | alias for `help`
 | `base`       | print or set address offset
 | `bdinfo`     | print Board Info structure
 | `bmp`        | manipulate BMP image data
 | `boot`       | boot default, i.e., `run 'bootcmd'`
 | `bootce`     | Boot a Windows CE image from memory
 | `bootd`      | boot default, i.e., `run 'bootcmd'`